ExtendRealityLtd/VRTK/README.md

-  * **007_CameraRig_HeightAdjustTeleport:** A scene with a selection of varying height objects that can be traversed using the controller laser beam to point at an object and if the laser beam is pointing on top of the object then the player is teleported to the top of the object.
-Also, it shows that if the player steps into a part of the play area that is not on the object then the player will fall to the nearest object.
-This also enables the player to climb objects just by standing over them as the floor detection is done from the position of the headset.
+  * **007_CameraRig_HeightAdjustTeleport:** A scene with a selection of varying height objects that can be traversed using the controller laser beam to point at an object and if the laser beam is pointing on top of the object then the user is teleported to the top of the object.
+Also, it shows that if the user steps into a part of the play area that is not on the object then the user will fall to the nearest object.
+This also enables the user to climb objects just by standing over them as the floor detection is done from the position of the headset.
    * [View Example Tour on YouTube](https://www.youtube.com/watch?v=4WJ9AyDABJo)